 Rutger Hoekstra has nearly 20 years of experience working on the quantification of value, well-being and sustainability from an academic, government, statistical and business perspective.
 He is the author of ‘Replacing GDP by 2030’ which is published by Cambridge University Press.

-Currently, Rutger is affiliated to the United Nations University where he is the coordinator of the WiSE Transformation Initiative.
-He also an Associate Professor (1 day) at the Institute of Environmental Sciences of Leiden University and fellow of the Wellbeing Economy Alliance (WEAll).
+Currently, Rutger is associate professor at the Institute of Environmental Studies (Leiden University).
+He is fellow of the Wellbeing Economy Alliance (WEAll) and ZOE Future Fit Economies.
 Rutger has worked with/for the United Nations, OECD, World Bank, European Commission, European Central Bank, various ministries, NGO’s and large companies to create better metrics for society.
 He was the co-chair of the UN-ECE/OECD/Eurostat Task Force which developed the Conference of European Statisticians Recommendations on Measuring Sustainable Development.
-He was also worked for the Dutch Parliament as a expert for the Commission for Broader Measures of Well-being (Dutch: Commissie Brede Welvaart).
+He was also worked for the Dutch Parliament as a expert for the Commission for Broader Measures of Well-being.

 Rutger has lectured at many universities and published numerous publications on sustainable development, natural and human capital, globalisation, circular economy, input-output analysis, decomposition analysis and big data applications.
 He was also Scientific Director of True Value at KPMG-Sustainability where he helped corporate clients measure their social and environmental impacts using the True Value methodology.